 Sourdough Discard Recipes

 There are quite a few great recipes you can follow if you need to use up discard.
-You can make English breakdfast muffins, these sourdough crackers, normal muffins and so much more!
+You can make English breakfast muffins, these sourdough crackers, normal muffins and so much more!
 I will share more recipes when I try them.

 - 1 cup whole wheat flour